 This event we will revisit our Declaration, and strategise about how it can become a roadmap (or schematic?) for change.
 We’ll talk about our efforts to improve policy in the UK, but also how we can help climate activists make the link to repair and longer-lasting products at COP 26.

-Please save the date in June!
 We’re aiming to keep tickets free for all participants.
-As with the first, we will be able to offer bursaries to groups that share their repair data.
+As with the first, we will be able to offer bursaries on any costs involved to groups that share their repair data.

-Please pre-register to avoid missing out and get the first invite to book.
+Please pre-register to avoid missing out and get the first invite to book when tickets are released.

 [Image credit to Wikimedia user George Gastin]